jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

     :linenos:

 The nodes returned by each of these iterators can be filtered if a filter function is passed as a second argument to the iterator.
-This filter function should take a :class:`~dendropy.dataobject.tree.Node` object as an argument, and return :keyword:`True` if the node is to be returned or :keyword:`False` if it is not.
+This filter function should take a |Node| object as an argument, and return :keyword:`True` if the node is to be returned or :keyword:`False` if it is not.
 For example, the following iterates over all nodes that have more than two children:

 .. literalinclude:: /examples/preorder_filtered_node_iteration.py
     :linenos: